 - The child had at least 1 parent alive at the end of the tax year.

 - The child is not filing a joint return.

 Even if all the above is true, you still have the option of including your child's income on your own return by filing Form 8814, Parents' Election to Report Child's Interest and Dividends, but if any of the above is not true, then Form 8615 cannot be used.

 A child who files Form 8615, Tax For Certain Children Who Have Unearned Income may also be liable for the alternative minimum tax (AMT) if some income comes from accelerated depreciation, tax-exempt interest from private activity bonds, passive activity losses, certain distributions from estates or trusts, or from other preference items under the AMT tax system.
 In such cases, the AMT exemption amount may be much lower for the child than it is for other taxpayers.
-For instance, in 2017, the AMT exemption amount is limited to the lesser of the child's earned income + $7,500, up to a maximum exemption of $54,300, while the exemption amount for other single taxpayers is $53,600.
+For instance, in 2017, the AMT exemption amount is limited to the lesser of the child's earned income + $7,500, up to a maximum exemption of $54,300, while the exemption amount for other single taxpayers is $54,300.

 Reporting the Child's Income on the Parent's Return